icons8/pichon-docs/docs/pichon-macOS.md

   <img width="auto" height="auto" src="/public/1.1_Profile.png">
 </p>

-Check out the 'Preferences' menu too – it allows you to switch between themes to make it easy on your eyes.
+Check out the **Preferences** menu too – it allows you to switch between themes to make it easy on your eyes.
 Then set the start options and choose between simplified or non-simplified SVGs, if that's needed:

 <p align="center">
   <img width="auto" height="auto" src="/public/1.2_Preferences.png">